 MADE OF Organic Sunscreen SPF 30 ~ $17 (4 oz)

 Slightly chalkier than the others, this cream is another great option for sensitive skin.
 Even thought it’s a bit more viscous than some of the others on our list, it quickly becomes transparent once you rub it in.
 Its inactive ingredients – coconut, argan & raspberry oil – are plant-based and 75% organic.
 Apply 15 minutes before sun exposure, and reapply every 2hrs.
-It’s water and sweat resistant for 40 minutes.
+It’s water-resistant for 40 minutes.

 * Active Ingredient: Zinc Oxide 20% [Non-nano]

-Mind you, these sprays still have to be rubbed in, unlike some of the toxic adult versions.
+But many people love a spray because it’s all they can muster with a squirmy kid.
+Mind you, kid’s sprays still have to be rubbed in, unlike some of the toxic adult versions.
 Kidding (sort of).
-Just be sure they’re not inhaling it.

 BabyGanics Mineral-Based Sunscreen Spray SPF 50+ ~ $19 (pack of 2!
 6 oz)